-ENG 411 - Linguistics 3 hours credit
+ENG 411 - Linguistics

 An exploration of language from a societal and a personal perspective, this course is designed to make students aware of the nature and importance of language in life and in learning.
 In order to make the student aware of language as a field of study, to show the basic assumptions and methods of linguistics, and to introduce the terminology and scholarship in the field, course material will focus on the theory and the pragmatics of language study and analysis.
 Course work will include written and oral projects, as well as field study.
 Prerequisites: ENG 101, 102, and at least one semester of Literature.
-Spring, alternate years.
+Fall day, even years; Summer on-line.